digiscot/digiscot-website/pages/projects/mecop.md

 * Improved ability to source goods and services online

-* Improved mental wellbeing as a result of being better connected to friends and family
+* Improved mental wellbeing as a result of being better connected to friends and family<br />

+**Picture from a graduation ceremony that was organised**

 ![Picture from a graduation ceremony that was organised](images/projects/Digital Dragons.jpg){:.responsive-img}